bitchard/restaurant/README.md

-# restaurant
-a site for customers to be able to see and order food from a local restaurant
+Author: Jose Garcia
+Theme: Restaurant Menu
+Version 1.0
+Description: A website for a local restaurant to show menu to customers so they can place orders on line.